JasonLee925/information-retrieval-practice/readme.md

     - *{filename}* allows: `q1_3`,`q2_3`, and `q3_3`.

-1. If you're unsure about my answer (**especially my code**) and are considering deducting marks, please feel free to reach out to me.
+1. If you're unsure about my answer (**especially the OOP part**) and are considering deducting marks, please feel free to reach out to me.